christoskaramou/PhasmaEngine/VulkanMonkey/Scripts/README.md

+Scripts must have the same file and class name contained: e.g. DamagedHelmet.cs -> public class DamagedHelmet

-Scripts can be attached to models or meshes or they can be independent like Load.cs
+Scripts can be attached to models or they can be independent like Load.cs

 To compile scripts:
 	1. Run the _monoCmd.bat